 – smart sort species by body shape

 The workshop was held on 31 May 2019 at the Q-quatics office in Los Baños, Laguna, Philippines.
 It was led and facilitated by Rudy Reyes, following the outline below:

 2. Classifying fish by body shape

 4. Mechanics and expected output

-The mechanics implemented is similar to the previous workshop wherein cutouts of different fish species had to be categorized by the participants on a blank tarpaulin posted on the wall based on body shapes (i.e., short/deep, fusiform/normal, elongated, eel-like and other shapes).
-The cutouts were distributed one family at a time, Carangids first (Selina, Emily, and Isay) then Scombrids second (Fayte Armi and Jeremy), and so on.
+The mechanics implemented are similar to the previous workshop wherein cutouts of different fish species were categorized by the participants based on body shapes (i.e., short/deep, fusiform/normal, elongated, eel-like and other shapes) and posted on the wall.
+The cutouts were distributed one family at a time, Carangids first then Scombrids second, and so on.
 A lively discussion and/or working in twos or as a group was encouraged.

 Click here to view Rudy’s presentation.